What To Expect At Your Consultation

 Tooth extractions are often needed before placing implants as well.
 In some cases, we can place the implant immediately after the extraction, handling it all in one visit.
 If there is an infection, however, we will delay implant placement for six to eight weeks to allow the infection to clear.

 Every case is different, so we strive to provide you with the personalized information you need to make the best decision for your individual case.
-If you’re ready to learn more about getting dental implants, book your no-charge discussion of your implant options.
+If you’re ready to learn more about getting dental implants, book your obligation-free consultation to discuss your implant options.

 Frequently Asked Questions